tldr-pages/tldr/pages/linux/xdotool.md

 # xdotool

-> Command line automation for X11.
+> Command-line automation for X11.

 - Retrieve the X-Windows window ID of the running Firefox window(s):